 Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
-First go and be reconciled to them; then come and offer your gift~ Matthew 5:23-24
+First go and be reconciled to them; then come and offer your gift- Matthew 5:23-24

-The blessing and curse of human existence.
+They are without question both the blessing and the bane of human existence.

 Never trivialize or ignore the niggling sense you may have caused offense or alienated another person (Proverbs 18:19).
 When in doubt ask how the other person is feeling and/or modify your behavior.
-The earlier a damaged relationship is attended to the simpler it is to repair.
+The earlier a damaged relationship is attended to the easier it is to repair.